PyJaipur/100DaysOfCode/soumilk/README.md

 ### Day 10
    * Learned Deque from geeks for geeks. (https://www.geeksforgeeks.org/deque-set-1-introduction-applications/)
-   * Learned about the fast exponiation and fast modulo multiplication.
+   * Learned about the fast exponentiation and fast modulo multiplication.